tarasis/tarasis.github.io/FrontendMentor/four-card-feature-section/notes/process.md

 My card titles and card blurbs are too big.
 Probabl h3 rather than h1, font size is a guess.
 Icons are also a little big, although its not far off 75% rather than 100%?
 (Prob should pay for the Pro frontend Mentor sub to stop having to guess, but its part of the challenge for me too.)

+2020-09-27 15:05

+Picking up from yesterday.
+38 minutes later.
+Mobile is virtually exact apart from shadow on the cards.
+Basically bits of tweaking to fit.
+Not a horrendous amount.
+Havent looked at how it looks on desktop yet :)